apache/servicecomb-kie/README.md

 ## Conceptions

 ### Key
-key could indicate a configuration like "timeout", then the value could be "3s" or indicates a file name "app.properties", then the value could be content of app.properties
+Key could indicate a configuration like "timeout", then the value could be "3s" or indicates a file name "app.properties", then the value could be content of app.properties

-### labels
+### Labels
 Each key could has labels. labels indicates a unique key.
 A key "log_level" with labels "env=production"
 may saves the value "INFO" for all application log level in production environment.
 A key "log_level" with labels "env=production, component=payment"
 may saves the value "DEBUG" for payment service in production environment.

-it means all payment service print debug log, but for other service print info log.
+It means all payment service print debug log, but for other service print info log.

-so you can control your application runtime behaviors by setting different labels to a key.
+So you can control your application runtime behaviors by setting different labels to a key.

 ## Why use kie
 kie is a highly flexible config server.
-Nowadays, an operation team is facing diffrent "x-centralized" system.
+Nowadays, an operation team is facing different "x-centralized" system.
-For example a classic application-centralized system.a operator want to change config based on application name and version, then the label could be "app,version" for locating a app's configurations. meanwhile some teams manage app in a data center, each application instance will be deployed in a VM machine. then label could be "farm,role,server,component" to locate a app's configurations. kie fit diffenrent senario for configuration management which benifit from label design.
+For example a classic application-centralized system.
+A operator wants to change config based on application name and version, then the label could be "app,version" for locating a app's configurations.
+Meanwhile some teams manage app in a data center, each application instance will be deployed in a VM machine. then label could be "farm,role,server,component" to locate a app's configurations. kie fit different senario for configuration management which benifit from label design.

 ## Components
-it includes 1 components
+It includes 1 components

 - server: rest api service to manage kv